Our community of past instructors includes educators, artists and students from all over the world.

 Antonín Melka ("Tonda")

-is ArtMill's Master Welder and general Handyman.
-"Tonda" has been working at the Mill since 2004.
-Known to be able to do anything, including helping students make sculptures out of any material, building rafts, hauling boulders, making furniture or lifting a caravan into a tree, he is an irreplaceble part of the Red Mill's family.
+was ArtMill's Master Welder and general Handyman for nearly fifteen years, beginning in 2004.
+Known to be able to do anything, including helping students make sculptures out of any material, building rafts, hauling boulders, making furniture or lifting a caravan into a tree, he was an irreplaceble part of the Red Mill.
 Tonda retired in 2017, but remains part of the ArtMill family.